FrontEndFoxes/curriculum/workshop/ch6.md

 Let's experiment with some NativeScript animations to make a red button flash on left swipe, and a green button on right swipe.

-First, require the Animation module at the top:
+First, require the Animation module at the top, under the `<script>` tag:

 `const Animation = require('ui/animation');`